zbo14/diy-vpn/README.md

 Please do!

-If you find a bug, think of an enhancement, or just have a question, feel free to [open an issue](https://github.com/zbo14/diy-vpn/issues/new).
-You're also welcome to [create a pull request](https://github.com/zbo14/diy-vpn/compare/develop...) addressing an issue.
-You should push your changes to a feature branch and request merge to `develop`.
+If you find a bug, think of an enhancement, or just have a question, feel free to open an issue.